Available with Spatial Analyst license.

 Raster Layer "Reclass Landuse"

-To have inputs be added with the correct syntax
+To have inputs added with the correct syntax, complete the following steps:

-- Place the cursor at the appropriate location in the expression box.
+- Place the pointer at the appropriate location in the expression box.

 - Double-click the appropriate layer.

-When the Raster Calculator tool dialog box is reopened, notice that:
+When the Raster Calculator tool dialog box is reopened, be aware of the following:

 - The Reclass Landuse variable is added to the list.